kpalang/mirth-plugin-guide/Readme.md

 2. Your code will then need to use `System.out.printlin` to log information out to the Java WebStart console.
 Mirth Connect does not run the client wiht a logger by default so you have to use `System.out` instead.

 __MC Server__

+1. The MC server app uses Log4J, just instantiate a logger like normal and log it out!